 Putin reflected on the geopolitical backdrop: “The current military and political situation in the world is largely determined by the results of competition in the creation of new technologies, new weapons systems and economic development.”

-Succinctly put, an escalatory move authorised by the US president Joe Biden has boomeranged.
+Succinctly put, the escalatory move authorised by the US president Joe Biden has boomeranged.
 Did Biden bite more than he could chew?
 This is the first thing.

 The US apparently decided that Putin’s “red lines” and Russia’s nuclear deterrence were the stuff of rhetoric.
-Washington was clueless about the existence of a wonder weapon like the Oreshnik in the Russian armoury.
+Washington was clueless about the existence of a wonder weapon like the Oreshnik in the Russian armoury that is as demonic frightening as a nuclear missile in its sheer destructive apocalyptic potential but will spare human lives.
+Putin added calmly that Russia intends to give advance notice to civilians to get out of the way before Oreshnik heads for its designated target to annihilate it.
 The shock and awe in the western capitals speaks for itself.
 Biden avoided commenting on the issue when asked by reporters.

 The Oreshnik is not an upgrade of old Soviet-era systems but “relies entirely on contemporary cutting-edge innovations,” Putin stressed.
 Izvestia reported that Oreshnik is a new generation of Russian intermediate-range missiles with a range of 2,500-3,000km and potentially extending to 5,000km, but not intercontinental, equipped with multiple independently targeted re-entry vehicles (MIRV) — ie., having separating warheads with individual guidance units.
 It has a speed between Mach 10 and Mach 11 (exceeding 12,000 kms per hour).

-The Russian daily Readovka reported that with an estimated 1,500 kgs of combat payload, lifting to a maximum height of 12 km and moving at a speed of Mach 10, the Oreshnik launched from the Russian base at Kaliningrad would strike Warsaw in 1 minute 21 seconds; Berlin, 2 min 35 sec; Paris, 6 min 52 sec; and London, 6 min 56 sec.
+The Russian daily Readovka, published from Smolensk, which copiously covers the war, reported that with an estimated 1,500 kgs of combat payload, lifting to a maximum height of 12 km and moving at a speed of Mach 10, the Oreshnik launched from the Russian base at Kaliningrad would strike Warsaw in 1 minute 21 seconds; Berlin, 2 min 35 sec; Paris, 6 min 52 sec; and London, 6 min 56 sec.

 In his statement on Thursday, Putin said, “there are no means of countering such weapons today.
 Missiles attack targets at a speed of Mach 10, which is 2.5 to 3 kilometres per second.
 Air defence systems currently available in the world and missile defence systems being created by the Americans in Europe cannot intercept such missiles.
 It is impossible.”